timicoltd/ServiceHub-Developer/examples/curl/request/README.md

 }
 ```
 * **ID** - The identification number for this request (this ID would be used in future calls and is used to address a certain Request via the API).
-* **Request Item Number** - This is the Request Item reference number (this is used for referencing the Request Item's of a Request via the ServiceHub Web Portal and with Timico staff).
+* **Request Item Number** - This is the Request Item reference number (this is used for referencing the Request Item's of a Request via the ServiceHub Web Portal and with Digital Space staff).
-* **Request Number** - This is the Request reference number (this is used for referencing the Request via the ServiceHub Web Portal and with Timico staff).
+* **Request Number** - This is the Request reference number (this is used for referencing the Request via the ServiceHub Web Portal and with Digital Space staff).
 * **Short Description** - A brief description of the Request that has been raised.
 * **Description** - A full description of the Request.
 * **State** - What state is the Request in, this could be 'New' or 'Closed' for example.